yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 So, what is Q-learning?
 In Q-learning the most important thing is the Q-function : Q(s, a) representing the maximum discounted future reward when we perform action **a** in state **s**. **Q(s, a)** gives you an estimation of how good to choose an action **a** in state **s**.

+REPEAT : Q(s, a) representing the maximum discounted future reward when we perform action **a** in state **s**

 You might ask 1) Why Q-function is useful?
 2) How can I get the Q-function?

-Suppose you are playing a difficult RPG game and you don't know how to play it well.
-If you have bought a strategy guide, which is an instruction books that contain hints or complete solutions to a specific video games, then playing video game is easy.
-You just follow the guidience from the strategy book.
-Here, Q-function is similiar to strategy guide.
+Let me give you an analogy of the Q-function: Suppose you are playing a difficult RPG game and you don't know how to play it well.
+If you have bought a strategy guide, which is an instruction book that contain hints or complete solutions to a specific video game, then playing that video game is easy.
+You just follow the guidiance from the strategy book.
+Here, Q-function is similar to a strategy guide.
 Suppose you are in state **s** and you need to decide whether you take action **a** or **b**.
-If you have this magical Q-function, the answer become really simple -- pick the action with highest Q-value!
+If you have this magical Q-function, the answers become really simple -- pick the action with highest Q-value!

 $$ \pi(s) = {argmax}_{a} Q(s,a) $$

-Here, $$\pi$$ represents the policy, you will often see that in the ML literature.
+Here, $$\pi$$ represents the policy, which you will often see in the ML literature.

 How do we get the Q-function?
-That's where Q-learning coming from.
+That's where Q-learning is coming from.
 Let me quickly derive here:

 Define total future reward from time **t** onward